himanshugithu/test-jig/README.md

     60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
     70: -- -- -- -- -- -- -- --

-After connecting I2C device it show output like this
+After connecting I2C device Output it show output like this

         0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f
     00:                         -- -- -- -- -- -- -- --